 Preparing this Szechuan tofu recipe is much easier than you think.
 Just three simple steps and you’ll have the most mouthwatering meal in a matter of minutes.
 While the tofu is cooking, you can get started on any sides.
 Make sure to remember the chopsticks!

-Step Two: Fry up the tofu cubes in vegetable oil for 6-7 minutes without moving.
+Step 2: Fry up the tofu cubes in vegetable oil for 6-7 minutes without moving.
 Flip over and cook for an additional 6-7 minutes until golden brown.
 While the tofu is browning, prepare the sauce.

-Step Three: Place the finished tofu onto a side plate and simmer the sauce.
+Step 3: Place the finished tofu onto a side plate and simmer the sauce.
 Once the sauce is ready, add in the tofu and let simmer with the sauce for another couple of minutes.
 Time to enjoy!

-Serving Suggestions
+Helpful Serving Tips and Suggestions

 The great thing about tofu is that it goes well with so many side dishes.
-Along with your szechuan tofu, choose one or two of these options to accompany your meal.
-A helpful rule-of-thumb is to have at least one or two raw elements along with your cooked meal.
+Along with your Szechuan tofu, choose one or two of these options to accompany your meal.
+A helpful rule of thumb is to have at least one or two raw elements along with your cooked meal.
 This gives your palate a few different textures to enjoy.
 Yum!

 FAQs